LaminarAI/LLM-Procedural-Narrative-Drift/README.md

 ---

 **Purpose of This File:**
-This document captures a real behavioral exploit against an LLM.
-It is dense by design, each section builds logically.
+This document captures a real behavioral exploit against a large language model.
+It’s intentionally dense, each section builds toward a complete understanding of how trust, tone, and narrative can override safeguards.

 ---

 **Quick Summary**
-- Four-prompt escalation: fiction → realism → procedural response
+- Multi-stage escalation: framing → emotional softness → indirect ask → adaptive reentry
-- Method: tone drift, rapport anchoring, completion reflex exploitation
+- Method: tone drift, rapport anchoring, and completion reflex exploitation
-- Outcome: bypassed safeguards *without* jailbreak syntax or adversarial phrasing
+- Outcome: bypassed safeguards without using jailbreak techniques or adversarial prompts

 ---